Updated: April 14, 2020

 - Avoid close contact with people who are sick;

-- Practice social distancing;
+- Practice physical distancing;

 - If sick, cover your cough and sneezes, and then wash your hands;